Hashemsroastery/one-click-hugo-cms/site/content/_index.md

 intro:
   heading: Store location and owner
   text: The store is located in the heart of Bent Jbeil (Sahet al-saray) on the
     main street.
-The owner of the store is the father Mohammad Hashem which gave all his life and dedication to make his business succeed despite all the challenges that the region has faced.
-It is still managed by him and his sons Hassan, Ahmad and Ali till the moment.
+The owner of the store is the father Mohammad Hashem who gave all his life and dedication to make his business succeed despite all the challenges that the region has faced.
+It is still managed, till this moment, by him and his sons Hassan, Ahmad and Ali.
 products:
   - image: img/award.jpg
     text: 'Our excellence lies not only in the variety and quality of our products, but also in the consistent cleanliness of our store.